elixir-europe/rdmkit/pages/rdm_cycle/sharing.md

 {% include pagelist.html tag="share" %}

-## Where can training materials and events about Data Sharing be found?
+## Where can training materials and events about data sharing be found?

 {% include tess.html search="Data Sharing" %}